 Mold Prevention Tips

-- Take care of all water-related problems, including dripping faucets, leaky roofs, and soggy basements.
+- Address Water-Related Issues: Take care of all water-related problems promptly, such as fixing dripping faucets, leaky roofs, and damp basements.
+These issues provide the moisture mold needs to survive.

-Bleach may appear to kill mold by making it visibly disappear, but bleach does not kill the root of the problem.
+While it may seem tempting to use bleach to remove mold, it’s not the most effective solution.
+Bleach might make mold disappear temporarily, but it doesn’t address the root of the problem.
 Mold can return when treated with bleach.
-It’s best to use EPA registered products that have been tested and proven to kill mold while being non-toxic and safe for the people using them.
+Instead, we recommend using EPA-registered products that have been tested and proven to effectively kill mold while being non-toxic and safe for you and your family.